abbbi/qmpbackup/README.md

  └── INC-1480542712
 ```

-can be rolled back by using ```qmprebase```, it uses common qemu tools to check
+can be rolled back by using *qmprebase*, it uses common Qemu tools to check
 consistency and does a rollback of your image file:

 ```
  qmprebase  rebase --dir /tmp/backup/ide0-hd0
 ```

-While rebasing the saveset chain is merged into your FULL image which then
+During rebase, the saveset chain is merged into your FULL image which then
 contains the latest state and can be booted via Qemu again.

 `Note:` It makes sense to copy the existing backup directory to a temporary